What is an IPO (Initial Public Offering)?

 The top reason to go public… to raise money!

 The first step in an Initial Public Offering is to hire an investment bank, or banks, to handle the IPO.
-Investment banks can either work together, with one taking the lead, or work alone.
+Investment banks can either work together with one taking the lead, or one bank can work alone.

 Next, everyone involved in the IPO – the management team, auditors, accountants, the underwriting banks, lawyers, and Securities and Exchange Commission (SEC) experts – attend a meeting to discuss the offering and determine the timing of the filing.
 Similar meetings happen throughout the entire underwriting process.

 After the meeting, due diligence is required to be conducted on the company to make sure the registration statements are accurate.
 Tasks include market due diligence, legal and IP due diligence, financial and tax due diligence.